CodeWithKartikey/Mini-JavaScript-Project/README.md

 This project is licensed under the MIT License.

+---

 Thank you for exploring the Mini JavaScript Project repository. 😁

----

-Happy coding. 🚀
+Designed, Developed & Maintained by CodeWithKartikey - Happy coding. 🚀

 ---